2019 Annual Summit in Botswana

 BUSH BRAAI DINNER AT MOKOLODI NATURE RESERVE

-We will start with welcome drinks at the Mokolodi Game Reserve Reception and then enjoy a one-hour game drive in a safari vehicle, followed by a Bush Braai consisting of marinated steak, chicken, boerewors, vegetarian sausages, vegetable lasagne, fresh homemade garlic bread, roast butternut, coleslaw, salad, chakalaka, desserts and finished off with coffee around an open fire.
-An extra special treat will be an added element of traditional Botswana fair with Ditshwene Traditional Dancers.
+We have arranged a fantastic start to our event with a change from our usual schedule.
+We will meet at 15:30 on Sunday and travel by coach to Mokolodi Game Reserve.
+We will enjoy a one hour game drive in a safari vehicle, followed by a Bush Braai consisting of marinated steak, chicken, boerewors, vegetable lasagne, fresh homemade garlic bread, roast butternut, salad, chakalaka, desserts and finished off with coffee around an open fire.
+An extra special treat will be a performance by the Mafitlhakgosi Traditional Dancers.
 The evening ends with a slow night drive back to the front gate and then return to the hotel via coach.

-We will enjoy a spectacular finale to our special event with an exclusive group dinner at The Boma… a wonderful outdoor setting adjacent to a picturesque lake where a feast will be enjoyed whilst seated around a blazing bonfire under the African sky.
+We will enjoy a spectacular finale to our special event on Tuesday evening with an exclusive group dinner at The Boma… a wonderful outdoor setting adjacent to a picturesque lake where a feast will be enjoyed whilst seated around a blazing bonfire under the African sky.

 HOTEL & RESTAURANT